merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 information in the contigs database for further data analysis and visualization, as is the anvi'o way.

+## Who is this post for?

-So that is what this post is about.
-Basically, it is a technical description of the implementation details of putting InteracDome into anvi'o.
-It's not a tutorial, but at the end there will be an example (so maybe it is a tutorial).
-It's sort of an experimental post because I will not be shying away from sharing code snippets from the codebase, so if you're code-shy, this is your trigger warning.
+This post is about my journey in implementing InteracDome into anvi'o.
+The primary purpose of this is to provide all the technical details in one place, so that (1) people who inevitably use this branch of anvi'o know what is going on under the hood, and (2) so people digging into the codebase for debugging or extending features understand why I made certain decisons.
+So if you fall into these 2 camps, you may be interested in this post.
+Just keep in mind that I will not be shying away from sharing code snippets from the codebase, so if you're code-shy, this is your trigger warning.

 ## A general map of the approach

-Here are the bird's-eye-view requirements I constrained myself by in order to implement InteracDome into anvi'o:
+Here are the bird's-eye-view components of InteracDome's implementation into anvi'o:

-1. We need to provide means to store a local copy of InteracDome's [tab-separated files](https://interacdome.princeton.edu/#tab-6136-4)
+1. Storing a local copy of InteracDome's [tab-separated files](https://interacdome.princeton.edu/#tab-6136-4)
-2. We need an HMM database that the contig database's genes are searched against
+2. Storing the HMM profiles that the contig database's genes are searched against
-3. We need to run an HMM
+3. Running the HMM
-4. We need to parse the output
+4. Parsing HMMER's standard output file
-4. We need to filter HMM results based on hit-quality criteria
+4. Filtering HMM hits
-5. We need to match the InteracDome binding frequencies of the HMM to the gene sequences
+5. Matching the InteracDome binding frequencies of the HMM match states to the gene's residues
-6. We need to store the per-residue binding frequencies of genes
+6. Storing the per-residue binding frequencies into the contigs database

-## anvi-setup-interacdome
+## (1) and (2): anvi-setup-interacdome

-If you notice, (1) and (2) are just setup, and so I created a program called `anvi-setup-interacdome` to handle both downloading InteracDome's tab-separated values, and created an HMM database that contains all the HMM profiles associated to each Pfam in the InteracDome dataset.
+## Description of tab-separated InteracDome files

 What are these tab-separated files, you say?
 Well they contain the binding frequencies associated to each match-state (read as: residue) of the HMM.
 Here is what one looks like: